MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/groups-and-distribution-lists/cannot-upgrade-distribution-lists-to-office-365-groups.md

 If the affected distribution lists don't meet any of the conditions that are mentioned in the "Cause" section, you can resolve the custom email address policy issue by removing the policy.
 Then, try again to upgrade the distribution lists to Microsoft 365 groups.
 For more information about how to remove an email address policy, see [Remove an email address policy](/exchange/remove-an-email-address-policy-exchange-2013-help).

-For more information about how to upgrade distribution lists, see [Overview of Microsoft 365 Groups for administrators](/microsoft-365/admin/create-groups/office-365-groups?view=o365-worldwide&preserve-view=true).
+For information about how to upgrade distribution lists, see [Overview of Microsoft 365 Groups for administrators](/microsoft-365/admin/create-groups/office-365-groups?view=o365-worldwide&preserve-view=true).